grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 [//]: # (### The hatch needs to be repaired)

-In the deepest part of the _Prospect_, a narrow hall between the forward and rear battery rooms that had heavy water-tight bulkhead doors on either side, Gregory and Chips sat on the floor grating on either side of a well where they had pulled up the grating between them.
+In the deepest part of the _Prospect_, a narrow hall between the forward and rear battery rooms that had heavy water-tight bulkhead doors on either side, Gregory and Chips sat on the deck grating on either side of a well where they had pulled up the grating between them.
 Their feet dangled down into the well and Gregory tapped his toes lightly on the still-closed hatch while they waited for the signal from Shakes.

 Gregory seemed a little nervous.
 "Ehhh, Chips, should we close and seal this watertight bulkhead door behind me here?
 Seems like if Shakes' welds fail completely when we open this hatch --- and worse case, maybe the _Gnat_ tears the fuck away or something --- we'll be flooding the whole fucking _Prospect_ from this hole we're opening in the bottom of the boat, eh?"

 "I got my fucking bulkhead hatch closed and fuckin' sealed on this side.
 If it starts fuckin' flooding fast, we are going out your door and sealing it fuckin' behind us.
-There's no fuckin' way we're sealing our fuckin' selves in here and risking being fuckin' heroes to save this damned ship."
+There's no fuckin' way we're sealing our fuckin' selves in here and risking being fuckin' heroes to save this fucking ship."

 "Alright, I'm following you then Chips."